Translations

 What I Say Today!

-Since 5/26/2022, Appalachian Irishman - Podcasts has been on YouTube.
-Mrs. Appalachian Irishman, my dear, episode 11 is the first time that I've done an anniversary podcast!
+Since 5/26/2022, “Appalachian Irishman - Podcasts” has been on YouTube.
+Mrs. Appalachian Irishman, my dear, episode 11 is the first podcast on our anniversary!

 Dear, I hope that you enjoy your anniversary podcast!
-It's better than buying a high dollar, made in China anniversary card.
+It's better than buying a high dollar, made-in-China anniversary card.

 Conclusion

-As this article concludes, the rain and hail came, for a few minutes only.
+As this article concludes, the rain and hail came for a few minutes only.
 Now, the sun is coming out.
 My wife has been driving in all this.

-Dear Lord, thank you for your grace, through Christ Jesus.
+Dear Lord, thank you for your grace through Christ Jesus.
 Please keep my wife safe, as she drives in the rain.
 Thank you for your providence that granted our meeting, courtship, engagement, and marriage.
 Thank you for blessing me with a fine Christian wife for these 37 years.
 We've been through a lot together.
 I love her.
 I love you too, Lord.
 In Christ's name, amen.

 Friday, May 12, 2023